-I felt like saying, well, you could be lying.
+I felt like pointing out that he could be lying.
 But I didn’t.
 Because I didn’t think he was.
 I said, “Okay, so you’ve got the local constabulary at your elbow.
 Where does that leave us?
 And what the hell is this all about?”

-“Okay,” he began.
-“Remembering that the only armed people in this room, and possibly in the entire building, work under my command, I’m here to inform you, Captain Martin Palmer, that you are under arrest.
+“Okay,” he began in a new tone, “Remembering that the only armed people in this room, and possibly in the entire building, either directly or indirectly, work under my command, I’m here to inform you, Captain Martin Palmer, that you are under arrest.
 You do not….”
-And he went on to read me my rights as directed by American law.
+And he went on to read me a truncated version of my rights as directed by American law.

 I was staggered.
 It was unbelievable.
 Crazy.

-“…and if you cannot afford an attorney,” he concluded, “one will be appointed for you.
+“…and if you cannot afford an attorney,” he concluded, “one will be appointed for you at no cost to yourself.
 Do you understand all that?”